-\textbf{Pattern-based vs Code-based.} We compared the performance of our two trigger designs, as shown in Table \ref{tab:covert_overt}, across both classification and segmentation tasks.
-The code-based trigger is ineffective on convolutional models (CNN \& VGG) due to the trigger's one-pixel bits, which are difficult for convolutional layers to detect.
-Increasing the size of the code is impractical, as it would fill the entire image, compromising its covert nature.
-The code-based trigger performs better on fully connected (FC) models like ViT, where the bits are more easily detected.
-The exception is on ViT-S (segmentation), where the trigger failed completely -possibly due to the dataset's higher resolution.

-In contrast, the pattern-based trigger performs exceptionally well across all models, including ViT, where it achieves an SSIM of 0.977 compared to the code-based trigger’s 0.685.
-This superior performance allows the model to memorize even more samples, which will be presented later.

-In summary, while the code-based trigger is more covert, it is less effective on convolutional networks and harder to optimize.
-If queries aren't monitored for backdoors, then the pattern-based trigger is preferred as it (1) generalizes across architectures and (2) is more robust since it does not have a background image.
-In the following sections, we analyze the properties of memory backdoors by focusing on pattern-based triggers.

-\textbf{Quality over Quantity.} A model's parameters \( \theta \) have limited memory, and attempting to memorize too many images causes the backdoor task \( h \) to fail.
+\textbf{Quantity vs. Quality.} A model's parameters \( \theta \) have limited memory, and attempting to memorize too many images causes the backdoor task \( h \) to fail.
 This is because \( h \) shares \( \theta \) with the classification task \( f \).
 Fig. \ref{fig:capacity} shows that as \( |\mathcal{D}_t| \) increases, the quality of memorized samples degrades.
 However, Fig. \ref{fig:tradeoff} shows that models with more parameters have more capacity for memorization.
-Although the though the improvement appears to be sublinear, this is likely because the number of epoch are fixed for all model sizes.
-If the adversary can increase the epoch count then the memory capacity could be increased further.
+Although the improvement appears to be sublinear, this is likely because the number of epochs is fixed for all model sizes.
+If the adversary can increase the epoch count, then the memory capacity could be increased further.
 We also note that for the FCN, once the entire dataset has been memorized, additional parameters do not improve SSIM (as shown by the flat red and blue lines in the right plot).
 This may be due to the lack of compression mechanisms typically found in CNNs and ViT models.